judelgadoc/errorgerm/docs/about.md

 permalink: /about/
 ---

-<p>ErrorGerm is an open source web app with aims to ease the calculation of propagation of uncertainty
+<p>ErrorGerm is an open-source web app that aims to ease the calculation of uncertainty propagation
-at learning environments such as physics labs in college, it allows entering scalar values and assign them to a variable along with its uncertainty already calculated, or to enter individual measures to calculate uncertainty.
+in learning environments such as physics labs in college.
+It allows entering scalar values and assigning them to a variable along with its uncertainty already calculated, or entering individual measures to calculate uncertainty.
 ErrorGerm can also export and import a session for later usage.</p>

 <h2>Built with</h2>
-ErrorGerm makes use of <a href="https://mathjs.org/" target="_blank" rel="noopener noreferrer">math.js</a>
+ErrorGerm makes use of <a href="https://mathjs.org/" target="_blank" rel="noopener noreferrer">math.js</a> and <a href="https://www.mathjax.org/" target="_blank" rel="noopener noreferrer">MathJax</a>

 <h2>A note about precision</h2>
 ErrorGerm uses numbers with a limited precision of 64 bits, that's about 16 digits.